 About Hawaii Pacific Solar

-Hawaii Pacific Solar’s mission is to contribute to the sustainability of Hawaii by being a leading developer and designer of photovoltaic systems, including product innovation, service and solutions, and by supporting community environmental efforts.
+Hawaii Pacific Solar’s mission is to contribute to the sustainability of Hawaii by being a leading developer and designer of photovoltaic and other energy saving systems and by supporting community environmental efforts.

 Serving Hawaii since 2008, Hawaii Pacific Solar’s (HPS) reputation for exceptional quality and service keeps clients returning again and again for its expertise.
 HPS has a particular mastery of commercial projects, including numerous schools for the Hawaii State Department of Education, retail complexes such as Ala Moana Center and Whalers Village, and hospitality and industrial sites.